 Why Metal Roof Costs More than Other Roof Types

-A metal roof is pricier than other types of roofs.
+is pricier than other types of roofs.
 But, this is not without reasons.
 The long lifespan of a metal roof is one of these reasons.
 A metal roof can last a lifetime despite having a warranty of 50 years.
 This is way better than an asphalt shingle roof that needs replacement after 25 years.
 Thus, spending more on metal roof installation will save you money in the long run.

 Another reason why a metal roof is pricier is the fact that it’s almost maintenance-free.
 As long as your metal roof is installed properly, it will save you on maintenance costs.
 What’s more, a properly installed metal roof is capable of withstanding the effects of severe environmental elements.